fieldtrip/website/tutorial/natmeg/preprocessing.md

 In this tutorial we learned how to look at raw MEG and EEG data, define trials based on trigger codes, preprocess the data - including filtering and re-referencing, and average the data to ERPs and ERFs.
 We then learned how to display the results in terms of their timecourses as well as their corresponding topographies.
 We also got a good sense of the differences in topographies of fields and potentials when we compared MEG magnetometers with gradiometers and EEG.
 Finally, we also showed you how you are able to combine EEG and MEG if you would like to do analysis on them simultaneously.

 If you are interested in a different analysis of your data that shows event related changes in the oscillatory components of the signal, you can continue with the [combined EEG-MEG timefrequency tutorial](/tutorial/natmeg/timefrequency) or the standard [time-frequency analysis](/tutorial/timefrequencyanalysis) tutorial.
-If you are currently doing the local NatMEG analysis course, please let the teachers know you are ready.